 vcdiff in Emacs 20.7 to 22.1.50, when used with SCCS, allows local users to overwrite arbitrary files via a symlink attack on temporary files.

-A vulnerability was found in GNU Binutils 2.43.
-It has been rated as critical.
-Affected by this issue is the function bfd_putl64 of the file bfd/libbfd.c of the component ld.
+A vulnerability, which was classified as critical, was found in GNU Binutils 2.43.
+Affected is the function bfd_elf_reloc_symbol_deleted_p of the file bfd/elflink.c of the component ld.
 The manipulation leads to memory corruption.
-The attack may be launched remotely.
+It is possible to launch the attack remotely.
 The complexity of an attack is rather high.
-The exploitation is known to be difficult.
+The exploitability is told to be difficult.
 The exploit has been disclosed to the public and may be used.
-Upgrading to version 2.44 is able to address this issue.
-It is recommended to upgrade the affected component.
-The code maintainer explains, that "[t]his bug has been fixed at some point between the 2.43 and 2.44 releases".
+The patch is identified as b425859021d17adf62f06fb904797cf8642986ad.
+It is recommended to apply a patch to fix this issue.

 A vulnerability has been found in GNU Binutils 2.43 and classified as problematic.
 Affected by this vulnerability is the function __sanitizer::internal_strlen of the file binutils/nm.c of the component nm.
 The manipulation of the argument const leads to buffer overflow.
 The attack can be launched remotely.
 The complexity of an attack is rather high.
 The exploitation appears to be difficult.
 The exploit has been disclosed to the public and may be used.